cbrnr/python-intro-short/03-Names_Expressions_Statements/03-Names_Expressions_Statements.md

 3. Calculate the area and volume of a sphere with radius $r = 5$.
 Use the names `r`, `area`, and `volume` to compute these quantities.
 The number $\pi$ is available as `math.pi` after executing `import math`.

 4. What is the type of the value `True`?
 What is the type of the value `'True'`?
-What it the type of the name `math` that you imported in the previous exercise?
+What is the type of the name `math` that you imported in the previous exercise?

 ---
 ![https://creativecommons.org/licenses/by-nc-sa/4.0/](cc_license.png) This document is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) by Clemens Brunner.